 5. Use TurboTax Live to Chat With an Expert

 TurboTax does its best to limit the guesswork for you.
-Still, there may be times when you’d like the reassurance that comes with speaking to a certified expert in real time.
-TurboTax Live delivers that experience without having to visit and pay for a CPA.
-Set up an online chat with an expert, or schedule a video call at your convenience.
+Still, there may be moments when you’d like the reassurance that comes with speaking to a certified expert in real time.
+TurboTax Live delivers that experience without your having to visit and pay for a CPA.
+Set up an online chat with an expert, or schedule a one-way video call at your convenience.
 You can also have an expert review your tax return to make sure all your questions are answered.
-As always, TurboTax Live, along with its entire suite of services, is backed by TurboTax’s 100% Accurate Calculations guarantee, meaning they’ll cover any penalties from the IRA caused by TurboTax calculation errors.
+As always, TurboTax Live, along with their entire suite of services, is backed by TurboTax’s 100% Accurate Calculations Guarantee.
+That means they’ll cover any penalties from the IRA that are caused by TurboTax calculation errors.
 How’s that for peace of mind?